arjunkunna/regent-fft/README.md

 > on the GPU (unless the parent task is running on the GPU).
 Therefore, in most
 > cases, it is necessary to use `execute_plan_task` if one wants to use the GPU.

+> [!IMPORTANT]
+>
+> While `execute_plan_task` may be executed on the GPU, the contents of the `p`
+> region must still be available on the CPU, because the plans must be used by
+> the host-side code to launch the FFT kernels.
+Therefore, when
+> `execute_plan_task` is mapped onto the GPU, it is very important to map the
+> `p` region into zero-copy memory.

 #### 4. Destroy Plan

 When a plan is no longer needed, it can be destroyed: